DucManhPhan/DucManhPhan.github.io/_posts/2019-01-09-Annotations-in-java.md

 - ```@Controller``` annotation

     It will notify for Spring that the below class is a controller.
 Then, this class can receives requests direct to the corresponding method identified by the ```@RequestMapping``` annotation.

+    And ```@Controller``` is simply a specialization of the ```@Component``` class and allows implementation classes to be auto-detected through the classpath scanning.

 - ```@RequestMapping(value="/", method=RequestMethod.GET)``` annotation